lovely-io/lovely.io-stl/README.md

-# Left.js
+# LeftJS

-`Left.js` is a clean take on [RightJS](http://rightjs.org)
+`LeftJS` is a clean take on the [RightJS](http://rightjs.org) framework

+It is not a fork, it is more like R&D for the future major version of RightJS.
+The goal is to play with some new ideas in a clean environment.

+The targets are the following:

-The main goal is to get rid of all the naughty things and make the good parts better.
+ * Get rid of all the global variables

-Well, kind of :)
+ * Make no JavaScript core extensions (will go in a plugin)
+ * Create a console based testing/building environment
+ * Make more civilized collections handling interface
+ * Review the utility functions collection
+ * Focus on the modern browsers: Safari, Chrome, FF4
+ * Zero tolerance for old browser hacks in the core

+Basically the aim is to create a super-lightweight and clean version of RightJS and see where it gets us.

 ## License & Copyright